 A contract with the County has been completed.

-We understand that waiting for the work to be done is frustrating in our high-risk county, and we appreciate that residents are anxious to get it done.
+We understand that waiting for the work to be done is frustrating in our high-risk county and that residents are anxious to get it done.
 However, any projects paid for with Federal grant money must undergo rigorous environmental review before work is begun, so we ask for your patience as we fulfill requirements.

 No. You may apply to the Rebate Program regardless of when your prior assessments were completed.
 After you submit your application, program staff will determine if a re-assessment is needed before you conduct your rebate-eligible wildfire risk reduction activities.
 Once your Rebate Application is approved and you have completed your rebate-eligible work, program staff will reassess your parcel before paying the rebate.

 Defensible space involves routine maintenance activities that all property owners must do, regardless of financial assistance.
-You are encouraged to do defensible space and home hardening work at any time outside of the SoCo Adapts Rebate Program to reduce wildfire risk to your home and community.
+You are encouraged to do defensible space and home hardening work outside of the SoCo Adapts Rebate Program to reduce wildfire risk to your home and community.

 The Rebate Program is designed to provide financial assistance where feasible and eligible.
 Please note that risk reduction activities are still the homeowner's responsibility.
 You will have to pass a defensible space inspection to receive your rebate.
 Be sure you are thinking about both home hardening and defensible space as you plan for your rebate.